zhaozy21/zhaozy21.github.io/content/myProjects/project_car/index.md

 The design, as outlined in the mindmap, includes:

 - Structure: A chassis equipped with Mecanum wheels for maneuverability, powered by a lithium polymer battery and managed by an efficient power system.
-- Hardware: Centralized around an STM32 microcontroller, the car features an H-bridge motor driver for precise motor control, and sensors including infrared for line tracking and a gyroscope for stability.
+- Hardware: Centralized around a TI or ST microcontroller, the car features an H-bridge motor driver for precise motor control, and sensors including infrared for line tracking and a gyroscope for stability.
 - Software: Focuses on developing a robust tracking algorithm and body control systems, ensuring precise sensor data processing and effective vehicle posture and speed management.
 - Debugging: Involves iterative software and hardware testing, utilizing an integrated development environment (IDE) for real-time debugging and comprehensive testing of the car's circuit and overall functionality.